cosmos/sdk-tutorials/ida-customizations/ida-course/discord-info.md

 ![IMAGE DESCRIPTION](/ida-course/images/discord-close.png)

-When the ticket is closed, you will receive a direct message from _Tricia | Support Bot_, confirming the ticket was closed.
+When the ticket is closed, you will receive a direct message from _Tricia_, confirming the ticket was closed.

 ![IMAGE DESCRIPTION](/ida-course/images/discord-close-notification.png)